 - 5. Where to eat and where to stay

-- 6. Guided visit in English
+- 6. Guided visit in English (skip the line)

 The palace is located in the town of Pushkin (formerly Tsarskoye Selo), about 25 kilometers southeast of St. Petersburg.
 The complex is part of a complex of palaces and parks of the city of Pushkin, declared a World Heritage Site.